w3f/polkadot-spec/docs/chap-state.md

 It is acceptable behavior that the Runtime panics during execution of a function in order to indicate an error.
 The Polkadot Host must be able to catch that panic and recover from it.

 In this section, we specify the general setup for an Executor that calls into the Runtime.
-In [Appendix C](chap-runtime-api) we specify the parameters and return values for each Runtime entrypoint separately.
+In [Appendix -chap-num-ref-](chap-runtime-api) we specify the parameters and return values for each Runtime entrypoint separately.

 ###### Definition -def-num- Call Runtime Entrypoint {#defn-call-into-runtime}